University of Puerto Rico, Río Piedras Campus

 The University of Puerto Rico, Río Piedras Campus (Universidad de Puerto Rico, Recinto de Río Piedras; UPR-RP, or informally La IUPI) is a public land-grant research university in San Juan, Puerto Rico.
 It is the largest campus in the University of Puerto Rico system in terms of student population and it was Puerto Rico's first public university campus.

 The university serves more than 18,000 students, 20% of whom are graduate students, and grants an average of over 3,000 degrees a year.
 Its academic offerings range from the bachelor to the doctoral level with 70 undergraduate programs and 19 graduate degrees including 71 specializations in the basic disciplines and professional fields.
-UPR‐RP has consistently granted the largest number of doctorate degrees to Hispanic students under the United States jurisdiction.